 Sarah Haigh (recent DPhil graduate, now Lecturer at University of Manchester) ‘The Department has some of the best training and facilities in the country and is a very friendly place to work.
 During my DPhil I have had the opportunity to teach undergraduates and help out on regular open days.
 The college system is also a bonus of studying at Oxford - as a graduate your college provides you with a great social life.
 Whilst at Linacre I tried knitting, attended courses in yoga and Pilates, and rowed for the college (despite not being especially 'sporty').’

 Ling Ge (recent DPhil graduate, now at Imperial College) 'I came to the Department of Materials as a Clarendon scholar from China.
 The Department offers a wide range of cutting edge research projects.
-Working in an interdisciplinary field led me to collaborate with experimental physicists, chemists and other theoreticians as well as presenting at top international conferences.
+Working in an interdisciplinary field led me to collaborate with world leading experimental physicists, chemists and other theoreticians as well as presenting at top international conferences.
 The college system and various societies provide wonderful facilities for our extracurricular activities at every level.
 For example, I danced for the university salsa team, played table tennis for the varsity, and rowed for my college.’

 What happens after a DPhil?